HARSHHLEDWANI/Portfolio/README.md

 Deploy: recommended to Vercel or Netlify for static optimization.

 Replace placeholder images and copy with your real content.
 Provide social links and preferred email/contact info if you'd like them included in the header/footer.
 A public resume PDF is available at `/resume` by default — replace `public/resume.pdf` with your final resume.

+How to edit skills & projects

+- Edit `data/skills.js` to add or reorganize skills. `components/Skills.jsx` reads this file and renders icons automatically.
+- Edit `data/projects.js` to add or update project cards (title, desc, tech, live, repo, image). `components/Projects.jsx` will display them.

 Also tell me if you'd like TypeScript or additional pages (blog, resume PDF improvements, case studies) and I will add them.

 ## Deploying to Vercel